-There’s lots to do, so let’s get started: create a new iOS app using the Single View App template, naming it “iExpense”.
+There’s lots to do, so let’s get started: create a new iOS app using the App template, naming it “iExpense”, then making sure to select iOS 15 as your deployment target.
 We’ll be using that for the main project, but first lets take a closer look at the new techniques required for this project…

 SPONSORED Fernando's book will guide you in fixing bugs in three real, open-source, downloadable apps from the App Store.
 Learn applied programming fundamentals by refactoring real code from published apps.
 Hacking with Swift readers get a $10 discount!

 Link copied to your pasteboard.